pulumi/pulumi-hugo/themes/default/content/learn/building-with-pulumi/stack-outputs/index.md

 ---

 We've created some resources.
 Now, let's see how we can use outputs outside of Pulumi.
-In this part, we're going to explore [_stack outputs_]({{< relref "/docs/reference/glossary#stack-output" >}}).
-Stack outputs are, as you might guess, the values exported from any given stack.
+In this part, we're going to explore _stack outputs_.[^1] Stack outputs are, as you might guess, the values exported from any given stack.
 These values are shown during an update, can be retrieved with the Pulumi CLI, and are displayed in the [Pulumi Console](https://app.pulumi.com) once you've exported them.
 Example values include resource IDs, computed IP addresses, and DNS names.
 They're extremely useful when you want to run commands with the CLI that reference those values.
 Note, though, that stack outputs are for the current stack only.
 If you want to get values from another stack, you want to use stack references, which bridge different stacks through inter-stack dependencies.

 Typically, you will pass some value from your resources into the output, but to illustrate how stack outputs work, we will set some stack outputs manually: